Nice to meet you.

 TIP: Learn more about the difference between Android vs. iOS.

-How hybrid mobile apps are built
+How are hybrid mobile apps built?

 You guessed it—hybrid apps combine the best of both web and native apps.
 Technically a kind of mobile app, a hybrid app is installed like a native app, but when you run it, it functions as a web app using a platform’s WebView.
-(WebView is kind of a mini web browser that can be configured to run fullscreen.)
+(WebView is a mini web browser that can be configured to run on fullscreen.)

-Hybrid apps are also built specifically for the operating system, and can therefore also access device capabilities like a native app.
-However, similar to web apps, hybrid apps are written in HTML, CSS, and JavaScript, but are then packaged for different platforms.
+Hybrid apps are also built specifically for the operating system and can, therefore, also access device capabilities like a native app.
+However, similar to web apps, hybrid apps are written in HTML, CSS, and JavaScript but are then packaged for different platforms.

-Which type of app should I use?
+Which type of app should I build?

-The short answer is it depends.
 Can you get by with a “fits all” app, or should you look for something that fits your specifications a little better?
 It’s based on the occasion.
 Think about what features are most important to you, your company goals, and/or the app’s main function.

 When to build a web app

-If your app is simply an interactive resource for additional information or only needs internet access to provide a satisfactory user experience (UX), a web app might be the way to go.
-Progressive web apps are a good fix for companies trying to build better mobile usability than what is currently offered via their mobile site.
+Progressive web apps are a good fit for companies trying to build better mobile usability than what is currently offered via their mobile site.
 Here’s what Lancȏme’s web app looks like in the Google Chrome mobile browser.

 Lacome web app screenshot